 She has held leadership positions at Novartis, Covance, Wyeth, and Johnson & Johnson.
 She has worked with numerous Fortune 500 pharma companies and is sought out for her broad and deep industry knowledge, regulatory expertise, and creative strategic approaches.
 She is now the CEO of PDC Pharma Strategy and also serves as the Chief Compliance Officer for Engrail Therapeutics.

 In 2018, Penelope and her older daughter founded Bra in a Box.
 The company features a patent-pending silicone box they invented based on an idea Penelope had during an extended business trip.
 Bra in a Box has been featured in New York Magazine and Simple Magazine.
 Bra in a Box is offered at all B8ta locations, over 50 other retailers throughout the US, and the Bra in a Box website.

 Penelope lives in the Greater Philadelphia Area with her husband of 30 years.
-Together they have two grown daughters and one grandson.
+Together they have two daughters and one grandson.

 Penelope's has been featured in The New Jersey Star-Ledger, The Shreveport Times, The Baton Rouge Advocate, The Detroit Metro Times, and has been praised by acclaimed authors Lisa See, Antwone Fisher, Anneli Rufus, Marya Hornbacher, Terri Cheney, and Marisa Acocella Marchet.
 Her articles have been published in Pharmaceutical Manufacturing, Clinical Leader, and Biopharma Leader magazines.
 Her book, 5-Star Career (Productivity Press), launches this fall.